justvr/balkan-bread/src/pages/blog/18-04-2021-travelling-serbia-germany-april-2021/index.en.md

 ---
 date: '2021-04-18'
-description: 'experience with travelling rules germany berlin to serbia belgrade at one place'
+description: 'experiences with covid rules and restrictions when travelling between Germany and Serbia '
 image: 'coronavirus-balkan-bread-quarantine.png'
-keywords: 'coronavirus berlin belgrade, travelling serbia germany'
+keywords: 'coronavirus berlin, covid serbia, covid tests travel berlin, belgrade, travelling serbia germany'
 lang: 'en'
 path: '/en/putovanje-srbija-nemacka-aprila-2021'
 title: 'Germany to Serbia April 2021'
 ------

 I visit Serbia in April 2021.
-I only pack "summer Berlin things" - Leggings, a blouse with long sleeves, a light spring jacket.
+I only pack "summer Berlin things" - leggings, a blouse with long sleeves, a light spring jacket.
 I expect Serbia to greet me with warmer weather.
-I'm not in Berlin, after all.
+I'm not in Berlin after all.
 Needless to say, I freeze.

-<h2>Flight scheduling</h2>
+<h2>Flight Scheduling</h2>

-I heard various reports of flights being cancelled without notice, and I am afraid that the same will happen to me.
+I’d heard various reports of flights being cancelled without notice, and I am afraid that the same will happen to me.

 But I book a flight anyway.
 I’m on the Air Serbia website because I have a voucher for my flight that was cancelled last Easter.
 There are not many choices.
 Air Serbia no longer flies as often as it used to.